ScottLogic/blog/_posts/2018-03-12-testing-confidence-engineering.md

 title: 'Testing: Confidence Engineering'
 date: 2018-03-12 00:00:00 Z
 categories:
-- tclarke-scottlogic
 - Testing
 author: tclarke-scottlogic
 layout: default_post
 summary: Why do we write tests?
 When should we write tests?
 Which tests is it alright to skip?
 And have that angry mob of TDD developers actually achieved 100% test coverage?
 ---

 This is, without question, the worst possible conversation a developer could have with a project sponsor near a deadline.